 Within your Gaia GPS account, go to the map layers icon on the dashboard.
 Click on the “Add Map Layers” button and select “Weather Feature Overlays.”
 Select which map layers you want to view.
 With the Gaia GPS premium membership, you can select several maps at one time and layer them to understand the full scope of smoke, air pollution, and burning fires near you.
 Hikers and backpackers have to plan for all weather conditions.
 Add this data to your gear arsenal to safely embark on this weekend’s hike.

-Gaia Premium is included in an Outside+ membership.
+Download Gaia GPS for free to access all of these wildfire maps and navigate in the backcountry.
 Backpacker and Gaia GPS are both owned by Outside.